 From here, you can select the appropriate category and move on to writing your design brief.

-Describe Your Project in Detail
+Describe What You Need in Detail

 Make your banner stand out by providing specific details about the design you want to have.
 You could say something like making the promotion (e.g., 20% off) a bigger text than the other text.
 Maybe, most of the copy is in white but emphasizes the promo.